Oakland County health officer dead in apparent murder-suicide, officials say

 (CBS DETROIT) - Officials say Oakland County health officer Calandra Green died in an apparent murder-suicide.

 Authorities did not release the identity of the second person who died.
-An investigation is ongoing.
+An investigation into Green's death is ongoing.

 County Executive Dave Coulter says the North Oakland County health clinics and the South Oakland County health clinic will close Friday "to allow our employees time to grieve and seek support from each other and counselors as they process this devastating news."